Top of page

 Share this post:

-On September 9 and 10, the American Folklife Center will feature a concert and symposium celebrating the accomplishments of Ola Belle Reed.
+On September 9 and 10 the American Folklife Center featured a concert and symposium celebrating the accomplishments of Ola Belle Reed.
 The following is a guest post by Douglas Dowling Peach, which will fill you in on who Reed was and why we’re featuring these events.
-Peach is a graduate student in the Department of Folklore and Ethnomusicology at Indiana University, Bloomington.
-Most recently, he worked as the South Carolina Folklife and Traditional Arts Program Director at the McKissick Museum (University of South Carolina) and the South Carolina Arts Commission.
+At the time Peach was a graduate student in the Department of Folklore and Ethnomusicology at Indiana University, Bloomington.
+Most recently, he had worked as the South Carolina Folklife and Traditional Arts Program Director at the McKissick Museum (University of South Carolina) and the South Carolina Arts Commission.
 He is the producer, along with Henry Glassie and Clifford Murphy, of the two CD/book, Ola Belle Reed and Southern Mountain Music on the Mason-Dixon Line (Dust-to-Digital Records).
 He has conducted fieldwork throughout the Southeast United States — with a particular focus on the coastal region of South Carolina — as well as in Ukraine and Argentina.
 He has lectured on public folklore, applied ethnomusicology, American vernacular music, and the African Diaspora to audiences in the United States and China.

 Born within listening distance of the New River in 1916, Ola Wave Campbell–later known as Ola Belle Reed–began her musical life among family in the mountains of Ashe County, North Carolina.
 Her grandfathers were fiddlers, her maternal grandmother a singer, and her uncle, father, and aunt all members of the New River Boys and Girls–a regional performance group.
 Music was central to Ola Belle’s young life, found in church, social dances, and just for the fun of playing with others.